ttnleipzig/.github/README.md

-# TTN repository infrstracture
+# TTN repository infrastracture

-Wan learn more about TTN Leipzig?
+Wanna learn more about TTN Leipzig?
 Go to our profile [README.de](./profile/README.md)!